crowdagger/crowbook/README.md

 $ cargo install crowbook
 ```

 will download `crowbook` and install it.
-If this is the first time you
-run `cargo install`, you'll like

 Usage
 -----